-Futures Academy is a struggling K-8th grade public school, which is located in one of the poorest neighborhoods in Buffalo, N.Y.
-At the same time, because it is situated adjacent to the Buffalo-Niagara Medical Campus, where the University at Buffalo has a strong presence, it is an ideal site to launch a university assisted school-centered community development project.
+Futures Academy is a struggling public school for kindergarten to eighth grade, located in one of the poorest neighborhoods in Buffalo, New York.
+At the same time, because it is situated adjacent to the Buffalo-Niagara Medical Campus, where the State University of New York at Buffalo has a strong presence, it is an ideal site to launch a university-assisted school-centered community development project.

-Futures Academy is a neighborhood magnet school, which draws its students from inside the neighborhood and across the city.
-Although originally meant to be a magnet school that offered students a curriculum that prepared them for futuristic careers, Futures now uses its magnet school status only as a vehicle for recruiting students citywide.
+Futures Academy is a neighborhood magnet school that draws its students from inside the neighborhood and across the city.
+Although originally meant to be a magnet school that offered students a curriculum to prepare them for careers likely to be important in the future, Futures now uses its magnet school status only as a vehicle for recruiting students citywide.
 About a third of the 694 students at Futures come from the Fruit Belt, with the remainder being drawn from other low-income neighborhoods in Buffalo.

 The school is predominantly African American, with a handful of whites, Latinos, and Native Americans.
-All the students attending Futures are eligible for free or reduced price school lunches, and the school performs well below New York Standards, at all grade levels, in English Language Arts and Math.
-Most of the teachers at Futures have more than three years of experiences and about 19% have a Master's degree or above.41 The school is headed by a very progressive, Ph.D. educated African American principal who grew up in the Fruit Belt neighborhood.
+All students attending Futures are eligible for free or reduced-price school lunches, and the school performs well below New York standards at all grade levels in English language arts and math.
+Most of the teachers at Futures have more than three years of experience, and about 19 percent have a master's degree or doctorate.
+The school is headed by a progressive African American principal with a doctorate who grew up in the Fruit Belt neighborhood.